-Cindi Shaffer, www.astralglassstudio.com, a glass artist, will feature kiln-fired functional glass pieces, glass sculpture and 2D Wall pieces, as well as jewelry.
-Her work is inspired by the dance within glass between light, color and texture.
+Cindi Shaffer, a glass artist, will feature kiln-formed functional glass pieces, glass sculpture and 2D Wall pieces, as well as jewelry.
+Glass to Cindi is light, translucent color and texture.
 Cindi is also a printmaker and includes her own photography within many of her pieces.
 She makes her own glass sheets embellished with enamels, silver and gold leaf and glass powders and frits, prefires them and then includes them in her artistic compilations."

-Patricia Tyser Carberry, www. ptcarberry.comcreates handmade glass beads and jewelry.
+Patricia Tyser Carberry creates handmade glass beads and jewelry.
 Her work is inspired by the ever changing rainbow of color and light while working with glass.
-Her work features one of a kind, wearable jewelry.
+Her work features one of a kind, jewelry.

 Jo Manginelli, a textile artist has had a lifelong fascination with textiles.
 Her primary source of joy is weaving.
 She enjoys exploring and creating her woven work by applying a multitude of structures, fibers, patterns and colors.
 Jo exhibits her versatility with textiles by combining her weaving, quilting, felting and dyeing skills.
 She creates wearable art as well as other functional art for the home.

-Barb Wills, www.barbwillsart.weebly.com an award-winning artist who exhibits internationally, incorporates ancient Japanese techniques into wearables and accessories.
-She will exhibit silk scarves, new ice and snow dyed scarves as well as Nature dyed scarves using materials from the Prescott area.
+Barb Wills is an award-winning artist who exhibits internationally and incorporates ancient Japanese techniques into wearables and accessories.
+She will exhibit silk scarves, new snow dyed scarves as well as Nature dyed scarves using materials from the Prescott area.
 Her wearables are from her original designs using designer fabrics not found anywhere in the Prescott area.